Richard Neile: Bishop

 He held successively the bishoprics of Rochester (1608), Lichfield and Coventry (1610), Lincoln (1614), Durham (1617), and Winchester (1628), and the archbishopric of York (1631).

 While at Rochester he appointed William Laud as his chaplain and gave him several valuable preferments.
+In 1612, King James appointed Neile to manage the transport of the body of Mary, Queen of Scots, from Peterborough Cathedral to Westminster Abbey.

 His political activity while bishop of Durham was rewarded with a privy councillorship in 1627.
 Neile sat regularly in the courts of Star Chamber and High Commission.
 His correspondence with Laud and with Sir Dudley Carleton and Sir Francis Windebank (Charles I's secretaries of state) are valuable sources for the history of the time.
 He was involved in the last burning at the stake for heresy in England, that of the Arian Edward Wightman in 1612.

 Oliver Cromwell made only one speech during his first stint as a Member of Parliament for Huntingdon in the Parliament of 1628–1629, a poorly received attack against Neile, possibly over disagreement with his form of Arminianism.